-SGI, the SGI logo, and Clusterworx are registered trademarks of SGI in the United States and/or other countries worldwide.
+Silicon Graphics, SGI and the SGI logo are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and/or other countries worldwide.

 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.